commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer return:receive ID`

-Send this attribute if you want to mark this return as received..
+Send this attribute if you want to mark this return as received.

 ```
 USAGE